 How is an ocular migraine diagnosed?

-Your healthcare provider will examine your eye.
-He will ask you to describe your visual symptoms.
-Tell him if you have a personal or family history of migraines.
+Your healthcare provider will examine your eyes.
+He or she will ask you to describe your symptoms.
+Tell him or her if you have a personal or family history of migraines.

 How is an ocular migraine treated?

 If your symptoms do not happen often, no treatment may be needed.
 Follow up with your healthcare provider as directed.
-You may be given medicine if you also have migraine headaches or if your symptoms are frequent.
+You may be given medicine if you also have migraine headaches or if your symptoms happen often.